I'm challenging you all again....won't you PRAY about adopting or

 Markwayne and Christie talked about helping the girls financially, and discussed the adoption option for several months.

-"She would talk about maybe we should think about adopting the girls, and I'd make up an excuse and make up an excuse, and she was very patient with me," he recalled.
+and I'd make up an excuse and make up an excuse, and she was very

 He worried about how the pair would affect their three kids, and